jbernard3396/PythonArray/README.md

 ## Goal
 My goal is to create a data structure and implement push, pop, map, filter, and a deep print in python.

+## Length
+Length will be called from the data-structure and will return the number of items in the data-structure.

 ### Push (Not Yet Supported)
 Push will be called from the data-structure and take an object as an argument.
 It will add that object to the end of the list.
 It will return the element if successful, and null if not.

 ### Pop (Not Yet Supported)
 Pop will be called from the data-structure.
 It will remove and return the last element of the array.

+### Index(Not Yet Supported)
+Index will be called from the data-structure.
+It will take a single integer argument and will return the element that is in that position (0 based) or -1 if it does no recieve an integer or the integer is out of bounds.

 ### Map (Not Yet Supported)
 Map will be called from the data-structure and will take a function as an argument.
 It will call that function on every element and will return the resulting array, deleting elements for which the function returned null or threw an error